LennartTro/EnviroBotics-Docs/docs/tutorials/build ROS nodes.md

 ---

-# Writing Custom ROS 2 Nodes
+# Writing custom ROS 2 nodes

 To control the BlueBoat in the simulation (e.g., moving it to a certain position), you’ll typically write **custom ROS 2 nodes**.
 These nodes allow you to subscribe to sensor data, process it (e.g., with a control algorithm), and publish commands to actuators.

 ---

-## 1 What is a ROS 2 Node?
+## 1 What is a ROS 2 node?

 A **ROS 2 node** is a single, executable program in a distributed robotic system that communicates with other nodes using topics, services, or actions.